jezzsantos/ServiceStack.Webhooks/README.md

 Proxy-Connection: Keep-Alive

 {
-    "Text":"Hello"
+    "Text": "Hello"
 }
 ```

-In this case the subscriber would need the following [ServiceStack] service operation to receive this particular event's payload:
+To conume this event, the subscriber would need to standup a public [ServiceStack] API like the one below, to receive this particular event's payload:

 ```
 internal class MyService : Service